roc-11/football-crazy-pp5/README.md

 	40. USERSTORY #40: Create Post Model for Blog
         - As a site admin I can create, read, update and delete blog posts in the admin section so that I can manage my blog content.
 	41. USERSTORY #41: Display Post Detail
-        - As a
+        - As a Site User I can click on a post so that I can read the full text.
 	42. USERSTORY #42: Manual Testing of Project
-        - As a
+        - Manual testing of website and functionality of store/profile/etc.
 	43. USERSTORY #43: Code Validation
-        - As a
+        - Code Validation process
 	44. USERSTORY #44: Write Project Documentation
         - As a Developer I want to document my Django project so that the whole process for the ecommerce store is documented.
 	45. USERSTORY #45: Final Deployment